Statistical Test of Distance--Duality Relation with Type Ia Supernovae and Baryon Acoustic Oscillations: Methods

 \section{Methods}

-We derive the probability density function (PDF) of $\eta$ at a given redshift from MC samples of $\dL$ and $\dA$ inferred from the observational datasets.
+We derive the probability density function (PDF) of $\eta$ at a given redshift from MC samples of $\dL$ and $\dA$ inferred from the observational data sets.
 The underlying idea is that the SNIa and BAO distance data, the CPs, and $\eta$ at the chosen redshifts are all random variables.
-In particular, $\eta$ is a transformation of the combined random variable of data and CPs, which is specified by the composition of \eref{eq:dd} with \eref{eq:dlfixed} and either \eref{eq:dawigg} or (\ref{eq:daboss}) for WiggleZ or BOSS data respectively.
+In particular, $\eta$ is a transformation of the combined random variable of data and CPs, which is specified by the composition of \eref{eq:dd} with \eref{eq:dlfixed} and either \eref{eq:dawigg} or (\ref{eq:daboss}) for WiggleZ or BOSS data, respectively.

-The view of observational data as random variables fits naturally into the Bayesian statistical inference framework commonly encountered in the study of cosmological models \citepalias[for example, see][section~2]{2016MNRAS.463.1651M}.
+The view of observational data as random variables fits naturally into the Bayesian statistical inference framework commonly encountered in the study of cosmological models \citepalias[for example, see][Section~2]{2016MNRAS.463.1651M}.
 The CPs themselves are often obtained from Bayesian inference with observational data.
-In such a case, a self-consistent analysis demands that the inference of CPs do not rely on the $\dA$ and $\dL$ datasets used here, and that the underlying statistical model used in the CP inference does not put restrictive assumptions on $\eta$ or related functions.
+In such a case, a self-consistent analysis demands that the inference of CPs does not rely on the $\dA$ and $\dL$ data sets used here, and that the underlying statistical model used in the CP inference does not put restrictive assumptions on $\eta$ or related functions.

-In practice, it can be difficult to unambiguously satisfy both these points, and also we must be attentive to the context of their validity.
+In practice, it can be difficult to unambiguously satisfy both these points, and we must also be attentive to the context of their validity.
 Still, we can make our best efforts in this direction.